All EMAIL SUPER SPECIALS (our best discounts ever!)

 work "pays more attention to the orthodox than to the latitudinarian drift

 of thought."
-Also that "[i]t is impossible for any one author to
+Also that "[i]t is impossible for any one author to compose

-some directions, than in others."
+directions, than in others."
 With this in mind he continues, writing, "I have felt a profound interest in the Nicene

 Trinitarianism, the Augustinian anthropology, and the Anselmic soteriology, and